alpinho/tdtb_analysis/README.md

-# Music MDTB analysis
+# Music SDTB analysis
-Analysis of the music-dataset extension of the Multi-Domain Task Battery (MDTB)
+Analysis of the Single-Domain Task Battery (SDTB) on temporal predictions in music cognition